DeaconSham/Wordle/README.md

 # Wordle Java Edition

-This is a console-based version of the popular word-guessing game, Wordle, built entirely in Java.
+This is a console-based version of Wordle, built in Java.
 The project provides a classic, engaging Wordle experience within a terminal, complete with a main menu and color-coded feedback.

 ## Features